AlphaeusNg/CZ1105-Data-Science-Artificial-Intelligence/README.md

+datasets file contains the datasets used for the exploratory analysis and linear regression model.\n There are one .py file and one .ipynb file, they are the same.
+Just in different format.

 # CZ1105-Data-Science-Artificial-Intelligence
 A DSAI project from the NTU module CZ1105 titled "Are we able to predict stock prices (from different industries) using Covid-19 variables?”.